 Most wine cellars, like regular cellars and basements, are constructed from concrete.
 A strong, durable material, concrete can last forever and will protect your interior from the perils of the outdoors.
 However, concrete is far from a solid material.
 While it is extremely strong, concrete is also incredibly porous, which is a direct result of its mixing process.
 Concrete is really just a mixture of a few different materials that bind together to create the final material we call concrete.
 A by-product of this mixing process is a large number of holes and tiny air pockets that fill the concrete, making it porous and susceptible to the passage of water or potentially harmful natural gases like methane and radon.

-Concrete that has just been poured and cured, even properly cured, will not be up to its optimal potential strength.
-Instead, that concrete needs to be treated with a concrete sealer.
+Since rugs and wood floors are too porous and permeable in wine cellars, concrete is best.
+But even concrete is porous and permeable which is why a concrete sealer should be used on all exposed floors and walls.
 A wine cellar requires a quality concrete sealer more than a typical basement, as its contents tend to be more precious than those of the average basement.